 We went on some more and these things looked less human but sort of more human too and what started off being like 4 or 5 feet tall was more like 10.
 Like house tall.
 A couple had those PROUD BOY tattoos on their arms just like on the internet but split open or covered in green stuff.

 Then Derek yelled out Hunter and ran over to one.
 It did look like Hunter.
 I could remember one time he got in a fight with some Mexicans and got his face busted from being outnumbered.
 He was yelling at them and he groped one of their girlfriends or something.
 So I had experience seeing him messed up.
-Like partly formed.
-Of course he did not have a swollen neck and three antlers coming out of his face that time with the fight.
+Of course he did not have a swollen neck and three white bones like antlers coming out of his face that time with the fight.
 But he or it or whatever did not react but just kept growing with that old floor sound.

 I heard Derek screaming like his scream was turned on in the middle.
 I was feeling awful now.
 He pulled on his brother’s arm and eventually Hunter looked down from high up and kind of grinned with pieces of his mouth falling off.
 There was like moss or pond scum in his mouth.
 He lifted Derek up off the ground and me and Robby went over and pulled him back.
 We ran like dumbasses in the wrong direction away from where we’d come in and the antler people kept getting taller at every mound.

 It got darker too at first with the creaking and pieces of moon falling between the trees.
 We ran half blind but then we got to the pyramid and that changed.
 It was lit up in an ocean kind of way.
 Like what I had read about deep in the ocean when I was a kid the way fish have to have this weird biological stuff to live.
 And the pyramid was alive.
 It was shaped like one of the ones in Egypt but it was alive and flexing like a stomach and it was dying.
 It had this awful stink cause it was rotting, parts falling off like Hunter’s mouth.
-The light moving all in the holes and full of maggots and a cloud of flies.
+The light moving all in the holes and full of maggots and there was a cloud of flies.

 With the ocean light we could see some of those sort of human things around it but these ones were near as tall as my mom’s house which is two floors.
 They had come out of the ground and were walking all slow with those antlers and extra arms or legs hanging off and skinny.
 The head of one was covered with eyes.
 They looked like the pyramid in some way that hurt to look at.
 Moaning a lot like with pain in their guts.
 And almost worse there were naked guys crawling around on the pyramid and some of them pushing half into its walls.
 Those ones were still most of the way human.

-There was this man sitting in front of the door of the pyramid but it looked like a mouth trying to say something.
+There was this man sitting in front of the door of the pyramid but it looked like a mouth trying to say something more than a door.
 The man was bald and had the whitest skin.
 He had the blackest robe on.
 The maggots were piled up behind him in the door.
 He looked beautiful in some terrible way that makes me want to cry when I think about him.
 He said he was taking the white race to its natural conclusion in self worship.
 I remember those were the words he used.
 He asked us if we thought the white man was a superior creature and if we liked to own the libs and did we think racism was over and would we like to join our brethren and become something more?
 He laughed and pointed at one of the tall antler or tree or ocean things.
 I hardly remember Robby and Derek standing there.
 The air was hot and wet and got in the way of thinking.

 Robby stepped toward the man and I just ran until I could not hear him laugh anymore.
 We came out of the woods on the Trickum Rd side but Robby was not with us.
 We called his name a while into the trees in between puking on the road.
 He never came out.
 Derek’s nose was bleeding.
 He had all these white hairs he did not have before.
 I looked in the mirror when I got home and I did too.